Admission

 Standardized Testing: Optional

-Since fall 2001, Mount Holyoke has made it optional for applicants to submit standardized tests for admission purposes.
-Students are welcome to submit Scholastic Aptitude Test (SAT) and ACT scores.
+Since fall 2001, Mount Holyoke has made the submission of standardized test results optional for admission purposes.
+Students are welcome to submit Scholastic Aptitude Test (SAT) and/or ACT scores.

 Application Requirements